KikodaCode/kikoda-cdk-constructs/API.md

 - *Type:* string
 - *Default:* './out'

-Output directory for the cloudformation synthisis.
+Output directory for the cloudformation synthesis.

 ---